-Expression Type Explanation Column reference A column-Name that references the

-Expression Type Explanation You must qualify the column-Name b The qualifier of a column-Name must table name is no longer visible as a column-Name Allowed in SelectExpressions, UPDA Constant Most built-in data types typically have NULL NULL is an untyped constant represe Allowed in CAST expressions or in IN specific data type.
-Dynamic parameter A dynamic parameter is a parameter the statement has a question mark (?
-Dynamic parameters are permitted of executed.
-The values specified must Allowed anywhere in an expression v CAST expression Lets you specify the type of NULL or Scalar subquery Subquery that returns a single row w Table subquery Subquery that returns more than one Allowed as a tableExpression in a FR Conditional expression A conditional expression chooses an
+Expression Type Explanation Column reference A column-Name that references the value of the column made visible to the expression containing the Column reference.
+You must qualify the column-Name by the table name or correlation name if it is ambiguous.
+The qualifier of a column-Name must be the correlation name, if a correlation name is given to a table that is in a FROM clause.
+The table name is no longer visible as a column-Name qualifier once it has been aliased by a correlation name.
+Allowed in SelectExpressions , UPDATE statements, and the WHERE clauses of data manipulation statements.
+Constant Most built-in data types typically have constants associated with them (as shown in Data types).
+NULL NULL is an untyped constant representing the unknown value.
+Allowed in CAST expressions or in INSERT VALUES lists and UPDATE SET clauses.
+Using it in a CAST expression gives it a specific data type.
+Dynamic parameter A dynamic parameter is a parameter to an SQL statement for which the value is not specified when the statement is created.
+Instead, the statement has a question mark (?) as a placeholder for each dynamic parameter.
+See Dynamic parameters.
+Dynamic parameters are permitted only in prepared statements.
+You must specify values for them before the prepared statement is executed.
+The values specified must match the types expected.
+Allowed anywhere in an expression where the data type can be easily deduced.
+See Dynamic parameters.
+CAST expression Lets you specify the type of NULL or of a dynamic parameter or convert a value to another type.
+See CAST function.
+Scalar subquery Subquery that returns a single row with a single column.
+See ScalarSubquery .
+Table subquery Subquery that returns more than one column and more than one row.
+See TableSubquery .
+Allowed as a tableExpression in a FROM clause and with EXISTS, IN, and quantified comparisons.
+Conditional expression A conditional expression chooses an expression to evaluate based on a boolean test.